-GROWTH MANAGEMENT DEPARTMENT ZONING DIVISION CONSISTENCY REVIEW MEMORANDUM To: Timothy Finn, Principal Planner, Zoning Services Section From: Corby Schmidt, AICP, Principal Planner, Comprehensive Planning Section Date: April 12, 2018 Subject: Future Land Use Element (FLUE) Consistency Review of Proposed Commercial Planned Unit Development Amendment (PUDA) Petition PETITION NUMBER: PUDA-PL20180000049 PETITION NAME: I-75 Alligator Alley Commercial Planned Unit Development (CPUD) REQUEST: This petition requests a PUD amendment to the I-75 Alligator Alley CPUD in accordance with provisions of Mixed Use Activity Center Subdistricts (MUAC), and specifically, to add a residential option (to the "commercial" PUD) for multi-family dwelling units to develop up to 425 multi-family dwelling units, which equates to a density of 10.4 dwelling units per acre, and giving mixed-use identity to entire PUD.
-LOCATION: The subject property, consisting of ±40.8 acres, is in the southwest corner of I-75 & Collier Blvd.
+GROWTH MANAGEMENT DEPARTMENT ZONING DIVISION CONSISTENCY REVIEW MEMORANDUM To: Timothy Finn, Principal Planner, Zoning Services Section From: Corby Schmidt, AICP, Principal Planner, Comprehensive Planning Section Date: August 6, 2018 Subject: Review of Proposed Commercial Planned Unit Development Amendment Petition for Consistency with Future Land Use Element PETITION NUMBER: PL20180000049 [REV: 3] PETITION NAME: I-75 Alligator Alley Commercial Planned Unit Development (CPUD) REQUEST: This petition requests a PUD amendment to the I-75/Alligator Alley CPUD in accordance with provisions of Mixed Use Activity Center Subdistricts (MUAC), and specifically, to add a residential option (to the "commercial" PUD) for multi-family dwelling units to develop up to 425 multi-family dwelling units, which equates to a density of 10.4 dwelling units per acre, and giving mixed-use identity to entire PUD.
+LOCATION: The subject property, consisting of ± 40.8 acres, is in the southwest corner of I-75 & Collier Blvd.
 (CR 951), and northwest corner of Davis Blvd.
 (SR 84) & Collier Blvd., in Section 34, Township 49 South, Range 26 East.
-COMPREHENSIVE PLANNING COMMENTS: The subject property is designated Urban Commercial District, Mixed Use Activity Center Subdistrict (AC#9, I-75 and Collier Boulevard and Davis Boulevard (Interchange Activity Center).
-In addition to the full array of commercial uses; residential uses, up to 16 units per gross acre, may be allowed, as identified on the Future Land Use Map and on the Activity Center #9 (CR 951 - Interstate 75) Inset Map within the Growth Management Plan (GMP).
-Residential density is based upon the total project acreage and an Interchange Master Plan (IMP), which has its implementing provisions adopted into the Land Development Code.
+COMPREHENSIVE PLANNING COMMENTS: The subject property is designated Urban Commercial District, Interchange Activity Center Subdistrict (#9, I-75 and Collier Boulevard and Davis Boulevard.
+In addition to the full array of commercial uses, this subdistrict allows residential uses, up to 16 units per gross acre.
+Residential density is based upon the total project acreage.
+The I-75/Alligator Alley CPUD comprises ±40.8 acres; this amendment proposes to allow 425 dwelling units, yielding a density of 10.4 dwelling units per acre.
+An Interchange Master Plan (IMP) was prepared for this Activity Center and its implementing provisions are adopted into the Land Development Code.
+Third submittal revisions did not affect consistency with Future Land Use Element.
 FLUE Policy 5.6 requires development to be compatible with, and complementary to, surrounding land uses, as set forth in the Land Development Code.
-Comprehensive Planning leaves these reviews for, and determinations for making further recommendations on, compatibility complementary matters to the Zoning Services staff as part of their review of the petition in its entirety.
-However, Comprehensive Planning staff notes that in reviewing the appropriateness of the requested residential intensity and density on the subject site, that present the most potential for compatibility and complementary issues.
+Comprehensive Planning leaves these reviews and determinations for making further recommendations on, compatibility and complementary matters to the Zoning Services staff as part of their review of this petition in its entirety.
+Comprehensive Planning staff notes, however, that the proposed residential intensity and density on the subject site may present the most potential for compatibility and complementary issues.
 The Submittal 1 document entitled "Evaluation Criteria" has been submitted to support the PUD amendment with calculations regarding how the desired density of 10.4 residential units per gross acre is derived.
 Comprehensive Planning staff encourages the compatibility analysis to be further inclusive in nature, and include reviews of both the subject property and surrounding or nearby properties regarding allowed use intensities and densities, development standards (building heights, setbacks, landscape buffers, etc.), building mass, building location and orientation, architectural features, amount and type of open space and location, traffic generation/attraction, etc. The County recognizes Smart Growth policies and practices in its consideration of future land use arrangements and choice-making options.
 FLUE Objective 7 and Policies 7.1 through 7.4 promote Smart Growth policies for new development and redevelopment projects pertaining to access, interconnections, open space, and walkable communities.
 Each Policy is followed by staff analysis [in bold italicized text].
 Objective 7: